For the last several years, I’ve been having a shake for breakfast nearly every day.

 For years I used peanut butter, but I shifted to almond butter primarily because it’s more hypoallergenic and sports a more robust nutrient profile with double the fiber, three times as much vitamin E, twice as much iron, and seven times more calcium.
 If you prefer peanut butter, that can work well.
 The most important thing is that you really enjoy it and look forward to it.
 Nuts can also work well and may even be more filling than nut butter.

 Whey protein is the only supplement I have left in my diet.
 I’m not big on supplements as I believe on average they are an expensive distraction.
-The only reason I use whey protein, which is Promix Grass Fed Whey Protein Isolate Powder is that it makes the shake much more filling and slightly improves the taste (at least for me).
+The only reason I use whey protein, which is Promix Grass Fed Whey Protein Isolate Powder (affiliate link) is that it makes the shake much more filling and slightly improves the taste (at least for me).
 I think it’s possible – if not probable – that I replace it with something else.

 I use water, but almond milk is also an option, or another liquid.
 You can play around with the ingredients because if you use almond milk, you may find you don’t need the banana for example.
 It’s really up to you.